neo4j-meetups/graph-hack-sfo-2016/README.md

 Teams!
 * Teams are encouraged, but individual participation is allowed.
-* Teams may have up to 4 participants.
+* Teams may have up to 5 participants, but only 4 prizes are awarded per team.
 * Register your project and all team mates [here](https://hackdash.org/dashboards/graphssf)

 Winners